P-p-H-d/mlib/README.md

 The given interface won't allocate anything to handle the objects as all allocations and initialization are let to the user.

-However the objects within the list can be automaticly be destroyed by calling the CLEAR method to destruct the object and the DEL method to free the used memory (only if the FREE operator is defined in the oplist).
+However the objects within the list can be automatically be destroyed by calling the CLEAR method to destruct the object and the DEL method to free the used memory (only if the FREE operator is defined in the oplist).